plewto/Cadejo/doc/Instruments/Combo/1-about.md

 Combo is a simple organ simulation implemented in Overtone.
 It is intended to provide a useful instrument and also to serve as an illustration for using Overtone instruments with Cadejo.
-For illustration purposes heavily annotated versions of all combo source files are included in the documentation.
+For illustration purposes heavily annotated versions of all combo source files are included in this documentation.
 My apologies if these are occasionally pedantic.
 The files which define Combo are: